freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/sorting-algorithms-cocktail-sort.md

 # --description--

-Cocktail sort works by iterating through lists, comparing adjacent elements and swapping them if they’re in the wrong order.
+Cocktail sort works by iterating through lists, comparing adjacent elements, and swapping them if they’re in the wrong order.
 This algorithm operates by traversing through a given array in both directions.

 # --instructions--